Degenerative Disc Disease

 The disc herniation can impinge on the nerves and depending on the location can cause pain in the neck, arms and shoulders.
 In the extreme case, it can cause paralysis.

-See if prodisc C for degenerative disc disease or herniated discs treatment is right for you.
+See if prodisc C or prodisc L for degenerative disc disease or herniated discs treatment is right for you.
 Schedule an appointment or contact our team today!